camunda-community-hub/zeebe-helm/README.md

 - [zeebe-full](http://github.com/zeebe-io/zeebe-full-helm)
   - Depends on: zeebe-cluster, zeebe-operate and [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress)

+Follow [the instructions in the Zeebe docs](https://docs.zeebe.io/kubernetes/installing-helm.html) to install Zeebe to a K8s cluster using these charts.

 Please create [new issues](https://github.com/zeebe-io/zeebe-helm/issues) if you find problems with these charts.
 This repository is hosted using GitHub Pages and the source code repository can be found here: [https://github.com/zeebe-io/zeebe-helm/](https://github.com/zeebe-io/zeebe-helm/)

 This charts are being released internally at: http://chartmuseum.jx.35.233.51.246.nip.io/charts/ where you can find the latest builds, which are periodically updated in this repository.